dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 the same models and tuning will be applied to an entirely different and larger data set, SAG, which consists of 88 computer science questions and about 2500 answers.

 ### Metrics
 This is a basic binary classification problem, so the metrics are pretty straight forward.
+The baseline (Riordan *3) used F1 which is a measure of a test's accuracy.
+It considers both the precision P and the recall R of the test to compute the score.
+More specifically, they used a weighted calculatio for F1 that takes in to consideration any imbalance in the datasets.
+The datasets in these projects show some imbalance although nothing extreeme like a fraud detection problem.
+The results of F1 are not expected to differ drastacly from simple accuracy but are a more accurate measure.

+F1 = 2 * (P * R) / (P + R)

+When calculating weighted F1, the F1 Scores are calculated for each label and then their average is weighted by support - which is the number of true instances for each label.

-We are looking for accuracy with a secondary goal of minimizing type 1 errors without impacting accuracy.
+For this project, We are not only interested in accuracy but also have a secondary goal of minimizing type 1 errors in our metric.
 False positives are less likely to be discovered or reported by students then false negatives which if reported can improve their grade.

-Because of this bias toward Type II errors, recalland precision are relevant as they help indeify the type of error.
-Variation with the same accuracy occured often during testing.
-Also predicting all correct or incorrect when models failed to converge on a solution occured when first tunninga model.
-This might lead to a reasonable accuracy through high recall but is not an acceptable solution.
+Because of our bias toward Type II errors, precision should we weighted more than recal.
+This concept is supported by the F1 calcuation by adding a beta coeficient. or F1 the beta is 1.
+The more generalized version, where β van be any value > 0, is:

+Fβ = (1 + β ) * (P * R) / (β * P + R)

+Selecting a value of β = 0.1 will bias our metric significantly in favor or precision and minimize false positives.

+1. Baseline: For the purposes of comparing to the baseline we will use the F1 weighted value.
+2. Best Model: For the purposes of selecting the best model variation we will also use F1 as a primary criteria.
+    * For a set of results in a reasonable range of F1 (i.e > 75%) we will look at Fβ to choose between results thar have similar F1 values.

-The key metrics are:
+In addition to the F1 and Fβ, the key metrics we need to collect are:

 * True Positives - np.logical_and(test_labels, test_preds).sum()
 * False Positives - np.logical_and(1 - test_labels, test_preds).sum()  - Type 1 errors